Reliable Cellular Automata with Self-Organization: Gaps

 \subsection{Non-damage gaps are large}

-A \df{right} (as opposed to left, not as opposed to wrong) \df{bad gap} is a gap of right-age $\le 2\cns{split-t}/\Tl$ and size $>5B$.
+We now show that if healing does not succeed, then a large gap develops.
 The Bad Gap Opening Lemma says that if a left exposed edge persists too long (while possibly moving) then a right bad gap develops on its left.
 This lemma will be used to prove the Bad Gap Inference Lemma, saying that, under certain conditions, a left exposed edge automatically has a right bad gap next to it.
+Recall the definition of \( \healSpan \) in~\eqref{eq:heal-span} and \( \splitN \), \( \splitT \) in~(\ref{eq:split-n}-\ref{eq:split-t}).